LGBTI – lesbian, gay, bisexual, transgender or intersex – but never say it in full. Alternatively say:

 Partner instead of wife, husband or spouse.

 Transgender not transsexual - an umbrella term for people who have a diverse gender experiences.
-Some transgender people have transitioned gender to modify their body and expression to more closely match their gender identity.
+Some transgender people transition gender to realign their body and expression to match their gender identity in order to relieve distress.

 Gender identity is a person’s sense of gender (formed by the brain during early childhood)